Artisans

 The simple, functional nature of the furniture one sees at the Shaker Village is one of the main influences for Mize’s designs, along with the famous works of Roycroft and Nakashima.

-According to Mize, “I hope you use these pieces and enjoy them as much as I did when creating them, and I know they will be lovingly passed on to the kids and grandkids one day.”
+According to Mize, “I hope you use these pieces and enjoy them as much as I did when creating them, and I know they'll be lovingly passed on to the kids & grandkids one day.”

 Christine Roth